Morrison–Knudsen: Post-war projects

 MK won contracts for many domestic and foreign Cold War projects.
-It built the locks on the St. Lawrence Seaway, the Distant Early Warning Line system, Minuteman missile silos, NASA’s Kennedy Space Center, and over 100 major dams.
+It built the locks on the St. Lawrence Seaway, the Distant Early Warning Line system, also known as the DEW Line or Early Warning Line, Minuteman missile silos, NASA’s Kennedy Space Center, and over 100 major dams.
+In 1946, King Mohammad Zahir Shah and the Kabul government tasked Morrison-Knudsen with a large array of construction tasks in Afghanistan, including irrigation and a hydroelectric dam in the Helmand Province area.

 Morrison was featured on the cover of Time magazine on May 3, 1954, and the article claimed Morrison was "the man who has done more than anyone else to change the face of the earth."

 In the late 1950s, MK constructed the railroad causeway that spanned across the Great Salt Lake in Utah.
 The Lucin Cutoff causeway allowed trains to operate at full operating speeds instead of the slower speeds required to safely travel over the deteriorating wooden trestle crossing parallel to it.
 The causeway is estimated to have used 65 million tons of rock and gravel.

 In the 1950s it was involved in the construction of the Rimutaka Tunnel in New Zealand, the longest rail tunnel in the southern hemisphere.
+In the wake of the Christmas flood of 1964, MK returned the Northwestern Pacific Railroad main line to operation in only 177 days.
+This involved building 100 miles of track, 30 miles of access roads, and three bridges.
 In the late 1960s and early 1970s, MK was involved in the construction of the Hamersley & Robe River and Mount Newman railways in the Pilbara region of Western Australia.

 From 1962 to 1972, MK managed a joint venture to serve the U.S. military as civilian contractors for infrastructure in the Vietnam War; in 1971, they constructed 384 of the infamous "tiger cage" cells of Côn Sơn Prison.
 The group was called RMK-BRJ and included Raymond International, Brown & Root, and JA Jones Construction Company.

-MK was also involved in the construction of rail projects such as the Bay Area Rapid Transit (BART) extension (MK also built 80 C2 cars for BART in 1994) and the single track Apoera-Bakhuys Railway in Suriname (1976–1977).
+MK was also involved in the construction of rail projects such as the Bay Area Rapid Transit (BART) extension and the single track Apoera-Bakhuys Railway in Suriname (1976–1977), a part of the West Suriname Plan.